About - Practical Recommendations in Immuno and Molecular Oncology (PRIMO)

 Target Audience

-This activity has been designed to meet the educational needs of Academic and Community Practitioners, as well as Registered Nurses and Advanced Practice Registered Nurses, Pharmacists and Physician Associates from all oncology specialties, treating all disease sites involved in the care of patients with cancer.
+This activity has been designed to meet the educational needs of Academic and Community Practitioners, from all oncology specialties, to include physicians, nurses and nurses practitioners, physician associates, pharmacists and other healthcare professionals treating all disease sites involved in the care or patients with cancer.

 Educational Objectives